 In 2003, James Cherkoff brought together his traditional marketing and online experience at Collaborate Marketing.
 Today, the consultancy helps companies in Europe, Asia and the US operate effectively in digital and networked media environments.

-James has designed and delivered more than three hundred Digital Strategy Sessions for brands, corporates and governmental bodies in Europe, Asia and the US.
+James has designed and delivered more than three hundred and fifty Digital Strategy Sessions for brands, corporates and governmental bodies in Europe, Asia and the US.

-James speaks at conferences and events around the world including: MIT MediaLab and the University of Delaware in the US; Reboot in Denmark; PICNIC in Holland; NESTA in London; the Danish Institute of Technology; GDI Zurich; Durham Business School; the Vienna Tourist Conference; and professional services organisations such as the IAB, the Investor Relations Society, the Institute of Practitioners In Advertising and the Market Research Society.
+James speaks at conferences and events around the world including: MIT MediaLab and the University of Delaware in the US; Reboot in Denmark; HURA in Croatia; PICNIC in Holland; NESTA in London; the University of Edinburgh Business School; the Danish Institute of Technology; GDI Zurich; Durham Business School; the Vienna Tourist Conference; and professional services organisations such as the IAB, the Investor Relations Society, the Institute of Practitioners In Advertising the Market Research Society and the CIM.

 James writes the blog Modern Marketing, a well-regarded strategic marketing blog that was selected by the British Library for its Web Archive and by The Guardian to be part of its Select Marketing Network.